CHICAGO — Unemployment rates in Illinois' metro areas continued their long decline in July.

-But the department noted that only eight of the 14 metro areas it tracks added jobs.
-Those that lost jobs included Peoria, Decatur and the Carbondale-Marion area.
+But in its monthly report the department said only eight of the 15 metro areas it tracks added jobs.